Skip to main content

 For example:

-If a designer believes every garden should be native and drought-focused, yet you love lush exotic planting, the design may miss the mark entirely — and you’ll feel disappointed.
+If your chosen designer believes every garden should be native and drought-focused, yet you love lush exotic planting, the design they present may miss the mark entirely — and you’ll feel disappointed.

-Or, if a designer has limited experience, they may suggest ideas that lack creativity or lead the project in the wrong direction.
+Or, if your designer has limited experience, they may suggest ideas that lack creativity or lead the project in the wrong direction.

-The best designers continually cycle through observation, evaluation, and suggestion until the garden is complete.
+The best designers continually cycle through observation, listening, evaluation, and suggestion with clients, until the garden is complete.

 Observation

-• A wet zone that may affect drainage
+• A wet zone in the garden that may affect drainage

-• A neighbouring property is likely to be rebuilt as a two-storey house, which will shade the garden
+• A neighbouring property that is likely to be rebuilt as a two-storey house, which will then shade the garden

 • How the sun moves through the space